ClosedResearch

 What activities are funded?

-Funding supports Antarctic science activities led by the Australian Centre for Excellence in Antarctic Science, including finalising and delivering datasets, producing publication outputs, supporting experts, students and early career researchers, and coordinating collaboration across participating universities and partner organisations.
+Funding supports Antarctic science activities led by the University of Tasmania on behalf of the ACEAS consortium, including finalising and delivering datasets, producing publication outputs, supporting experts, students and early career researchers, and coordinating collaboration across participating universities and partner organisations.

 How do I apply for the Advancing Australia's National Interests in Antarctica?